-The following CODE OF ETHICS & STANDARDS OF CONDUCT provides essential and valuable information to help parents understand and appreciate the expectations set forth by EFC, and they are as follows:
+The following PARENT/LEGAL GUARDIAN CODE OF CONDUCT provides essential and valuable information to help parents understand and appreciate the expectations set forth by Eagle F.C., and they are as follows:

 - Will give reasonable notice.
 Should I/We need to miss a practice, game, or other team events, I/We will make the necessary arrangements to communicate (e.g., via phone, text, or email) to the head coach at least twenty-four (24) hours in advance or as soon as possible.

 - Will participate in all tournament events.
-Tournaments are crucial to the team as they promote EFC players.
+Tournaments are crucial to the team as they promote Eagle F.C. players.
 Teams apply for tournaments months in advance and must go through a rigorous, formal application process; admission is not guaranteed, and fees are paid far in advance.

 - Will be on-time and ready to play.
 Parent(s)/legal guardian(s) are expected to make every effort to get their child(ren) to practices and games on-time and adequately equipped.

 SPORTSMANSHIP & CONDUCT